goreleaser/goreleaser/www/docs/cookbooks/using-jfrog-cli-to-publish-to-artifactory.md

  dir: "{{ dir .ArtifactPath }}"
 ```

-Example of a [publishers](/customization/publishers/) section pushing files to a Artifactory instance using jfrog cli with api key in environment
+Example of a [publishers](/customization/publishers/) section pushing files to an Artifactory instance using jfrog cli with api key in environment

 ```yaml
 publishers: